Spring 2026 Project

 The project should be built in two stages with it checked off at each of the two stages.

-For checkpoint 1:
+For Checkpoint 1:

 -